 - All new staff are trained on Title IX, Title VII, Non-Retaliation and our reporting and investigative procedures during University Onboarding

-- New Faculty are trained in the Fall during New Faculty Orientation on Title IX, Mandatory Reporting and Key Faculty Contacts for Title IX
+- New faculty are trained in the Fall during New Faculty Orientation on Title IX, Mandatory Reporting and Key Faculty Contacts for Title IX

-- In the Fall of 2016, The Office of Institutional Equity will launch an online training module available to all faculty and staff which will cover university policy, harassment investigation procedures, how to help a student, how to report and key university contacts
+- In the fall of 2016, The Office of Institutional Equity will launch an online training module available to all faculty and staff which will cover university policy, harassment investigation procedures, how to help a student, how to report and key university contacts

-- The Office of Institutional Equity and Faculty Affairs Specialist offer targeted trainings to faculty departments.
+- The Office of Institutional Equity and the Faculty Affairs Specialist offer targeted trainings to faculty departments.
 Contact the Office of Insitutional Equity at email@example.com or 574-631-0444 to schedule a training.

 Communicating Expectations and Addressing Issues

 The University of Notre Dame has adopted a Policy on Sexual and Discriminatory Harassment that applies to all faculty, staff, and students.
 The policy includes definitions of sexual assault, non-consensual sexual contact, sexual misconduct, dating violence, domestic violence, stalking, and conduct that creates a hostile environment.
 These definitions are also articulated in du Lac: A Guide to Student Life, Notre Dame's student handbook.